GSA/digitalgov.gov/visual-design/screen-reader.md

 sidebar: visual
 question: Can you use a screen reader to access the page content?
 personas:
-- Jerry is blind and uses a screen reader to navigate the web.
+- Aisha is blind and uses a screen reader to navigate the web.
 ---

 ### Steps to take